simply-coded/easy-ie-automate/README.md

 # EasyIEAutomate *(object)*

-### An automation wrapper class around the InternetExplorer object that makes it easy to control.
+An automation wrapper class around the InternetExplorer object that makes it easy to control in VBScript.

 <p align="center">
   <b><a href="#setup">SETUP</a></b> |